-- 4. Receiver Main Relay Deactivates in 5 Minutes Your receiver MAIN contact relay is programmed to drop (open) the "Main Line Disconnect Contactor" after 5 minutes of inactivity, that is 5 minutes after the last pushbutton is released.
+4. Receiver Main Relay Deactivates in 5 Minutes Your receiver MAIN contact relay is programmed to drop (open) the "Main Line Disconnect Contactor" after 5 minutes of inactivity, that is 5 minutes after the last pushbutton is released.
 Pressing any pushbutton will close the MAIN relay and start the timing sequence over again.
 If your crane or hoist is equipped with VFD drive this can sometimes cause an unacceptable delay.
-In this situation we suggest you remove the JP2 jumper (refer to JP2 setting on page 15 & 16) then the MAIN relay will remain closed until the "Stop" command is received or the main power source to the crane or equipment is turned off. - 5.
-EMS & Restarting In case of an emergency, pressing down the red EMS button will immediately deactivate the receiver MAIN relay.
-When EMS button is activated (button depressed), the transmitter status LED will display a red blinking lights that is "on" → 0.5 second and "off" → 0.5 second (refer to the chart on page 25).
-To reactivate the receiver MAIN relay, just pull up the red EMS button and then press and hold the START/AUX pushbutton for up to 1.0 second (depending on JP1 setting on page 15 & 16).
+In this situation we suggest you remove the JP2 jumper (refer to JP2 setting on page 15 & 16) then the MAIN relay will remain closed until the "Stop" command is received or the main power source to the crane or equipment is turned off.

-- 6. Interlocking Pushbuttons For both 3000F & 3000D models the top 3 sets of motions (pushbutton #1 ~ #6) are interlocked to its self so no conflicting commands can take place for safety purpose.
+- 5. EMS & Restarting In case of an emergency, press down the red EMS button will immediately deactivate the transmitter power and receiver MAIN relay.
+When EMS button is activated (depressed), the green blinking lights on the transmitter status LED will disappear (refer to transmitter status LED display on page 28).
+To reactivate the transmitter power and the receiver MAIN relay, just pull the red EMS button upward (depending on JP1 jumper setting on page 15 & 16). - 6.
+Interlocking Pushbuttons For both 3000F & 3000D models the top 3 sets of motions (pushbutton #1 ~ #6) are interlocked to its self so no conflicting commands can take place for safety purpose.
 For example, pressing the Hoist "UP" and Hoist "DOWN" pushbutton (pushbutton #1 & #2) simultaneously will result in no command being sent. - 7.
-Initial Start-up Code Please note that if JP1 is shorted (without START function) the receiver unit hence must received an "Initial Startup Code" from the transmitter in order for its MAIN relay to be energized (closed).
-What this means is that the transmitter can only activate the receiver MAIN relay as long as the operator is within the receiving range of 300 feet.
-For example, if the operator turns "on" the transmitter in a different area of the facility (beyond 300 feet from the receiver location), then he would not be able to control the crane when he approaches within 300 feet.
-If this happens, the operator would have to resent the initial startup code by reenact the Startup Procedure, within 300 feet distance from the receiver location. - 8.
-Shutting Off the Transmitter To disconnect the transmitter power, just pull out the transmitter power key.
-It is also recommended that prior to disconnecting the transmitter power, also activate the emergency stop by pressing down the red EMS button, this will deactivate the receiver MAIN relay.
-After the red EMS button is depressed, then pull out the transmitter power key.
-Please note that if the transmitter power key is not pulled out after EMS activation, then the transmitter will continued to send the "Stop" command to the receiver until the transmitter power is completely drained.
-Also, if the red EMS button is not depressed prior to disconnecting the transmitter power, then the receiver MAIN relay will stay energized (closed) for up to 5 minutes.
-After 5 minutes of inactivity the receiver MAIN relay will be disengaged (open); depending on JP2 setting on page 15 & 16. - 9.
+Initial Start-up Code (POS only) Please note that, if JP1 is shorted (without the START function), the receiver unit hence must receive an "Initial Startup Code" from the transmitter in order for its MAIN relay to be energized.
+What this means is that the transmitter can only activate the receiver MAIN relay as long as the operator is within the receiving range.
+For example, if the operator turned "on" the transmitter in a different area of the facility (beyond 300 feet from the receiver location), then he will not be able to control the crane when he approached within 300 feet.
+If this happens, the operator would have to resent the initial startup code by reenact the Startup Procedure. - 8.
+Shutting Off the Transmitter To disconnect the transmitter power and the receiver MAIN relay, just pull out the transmitter power key or press down the red EMS button. - 9.
 Battery Replacement The transmitter Status LED will display a blinking red light that is "on" 0.1 second and off "2.0 seconds when the transmitter battery power falls below the safety operating voltage, please refer to the table on page 25 for transmitter status LED display information.
 For battery replacement, just unscrew the battery cover located on the backside of the transmitter handset with a (+) head screwdriver (refer to the diagram below).
 When changing batteries, do make sure that the batteries are installed correctly.
 The marking inside the battery holder will tell you which side is positive (+) and which side is negative (-).
 The battery holder will also tell you which side of the holder is facing up and which side is down.

-9. TROUBLE SHOOTING
+9. TROUBLE

+SHOOTING